 In this article, we are going to discuss Contempt Pakistan, and how it works.
 To discuss this in detail, you can speak to one of our criminal lawyers in Pakistan.

 What is Contempt of Court?

 Contempt, in its literal definition, means to disregard an otherwise important matter.
 Therefore, Contempt of Court is when someone goes against an order of a Court and/or Judge.
 This also covers an individual and/or organization’s conduct in court in its broader definition.

-Intentionally defying an order from Court is considered a Contempt of Court, For example, if a Judge presiding a case passes an order for both parties to adhere to, and one party does not comply with the order of the court (and is also unable to justify their actions) then that party would be liable for Contempt of Court.
+Intentionally defying an order from Court is considered a Contempt of Court, For example, if a Judge presiding a case passes an order for both parties to adhere to, and one party does not comply with the order of the court (and is also unable to justify their actions) then that party would be liable for Contempt.
 In its broader sense, if someone insults a judge, they would also be liable for Contempt of Court in Pakistan.

-Contempt of Court Laws in Pakistan
+Laws of Contempt in Pakistan

 Contempt of Court in Pakistan are covered (mainly) in 4 areas;

 - The Constitution of Pakistan (Part VII, Chapter 4, Article 204)